zanbaldwin/zanbaldwin.github.io/_pages/cv.md

         <ul>
             <li>Working directly with Experian developers.</li>
             <li>Managing multiple projects concurrently, custom deployment models for multiple targets, including the support and succession of legacy codebases.</li>
+            <li>Creating software stacks to be deployed on Raspberry Pi's for shop kioks, secure authentication/communication with backend infrastructure, and automated processes for distribution and synchronisation of data.</li>
             <li>Handling small teams of other developers both in-house and remote (Bulgaria), including travelling to provide training.</li>
             <li>Software demonstrations at conferences for non-technical audiences (financial sector).</li>
             <li>Solely responsible for the setup and management of the company’s server infrastructure.</li>